Who we are

 Are you interested in getting involved with the Association?

-Email firstname.lastname@example.org and we will help you to find a place in Föreningen Ekonomerna.
+Send an email firstname.lastname@example.org and we will help you to find a place in Föreningen Ekonomerna.

-The internal auditor is responsible for reviewing that the board of the association follows the associations’ constitutional rules – the statutes, the job descriptions, the policies, and other decisions made by the association meeting.
+The internal auditor is responsible for reviewing that the board of the association follows the associations’ constitutional rules – the statutes, the job descriptions, the policies, and other decisions made by the association meetings.